 Lin splits her time between the Clinic, Corporate On-site Acupressure teaching Pilates and other workshops, and Dancing.

 Give or take the odd detour, Audrey took up a self-imposed challenge at a very early age to follow the voice of her intuition.
-Like most psychics, this means listening to an inner voice-and being comfortable in the dream world- frequently being taken out of personal comfort zones, where the road to developing and fulfilling this kind of potential is like traveling though a labyrinth; and trust in what you are being told is essential.
+Like most psychics, this means listening to an inner voice-and being comfortable in the dream world- frequently being taken out of personal comfort zones, where the road to developing and fulfilling this kind of potential is like travelling though a labyrinth; and trust in what you are being told is essential.